Silicon Valley Project Center (MQP)

 Students participating in the Silicon Valley Project Center conduct a Preliminary Qualifying Project (PQP) in the term preceding the project.
 During their PQP, students perform background research in their project areas, learn about the companies and industries they will be working with, and hold discussions with their company mentors.

 Projects are completed during C Term in Silicon Valley.
 Students work full-time at sponsors’ sites for approximately nine weeks.
 Each team works with a mentor from the sponsoring company and a WPI faculty advisor.
 Project work includes the completion of an MQP report and a presentation to the sponsoring organization.

 Admission to the Silicon Valley Project Center is based on judicial and academic standing and performance, essay response, evidence of maturity and independence, availability of projects in a specific area, qualifications relevant to the project offered, and an interview.

-Projects may be available in Computer Science, Electrical and Computer Engineering, and Interactive Media and Game Development.
+Projects may be available in Computer Science and Interactive Media and Game Development.
 Past examples include the following:

 - Computer Science - Creating a hypervisor that can run Windows with a minimal loss of performance and no loss of functionality for the NVIDIA Corporation